qaisjp/comm2-report/chapters/3-design/21-stackfront.md

 - **flexbox**: provides "a more efficient way to lay out, align and distribute space among items in a container" [@CompleteGuideFlexbox]
 - **Angular support**: the framework should work with Angular

 We were initially drawn to Bootstrap as it satisfies all the constraints and we had previous experience using the framework.
-We discovered that Bootstrap 4 uses jQuery, which is a dependency that does not align with the declarative nature of Angular, and can cause bugs if used improperly.
+However, we discovered that Bootstrap 4 uses jQuery, which is a dependency that does not align with the declarative nature of Angular, and can cause bugs if used improperly.

 !["The `TimelineItem` component is used to display items on a vertical timeline, connected by `TimelineItem-badge` elements." [@TimelinePrimerCSS]](chapters/3-design/assets/primer-timeline.png){#fig:primer-timeline}